Salaries & Benefits

 There are a selection of health benefits including medical, dental and vision along with flexible spending account options.
 More information regarding these benefits are available upon request and during the onboarding process.

-On campus child care is available for residents with small children at the WVUH Child Development Center.
+On campus child care is available for residents with small children at the WVUM Child Development Center.
 There is a waiting list for this service, so apply early.

 A hospital cafeteria card is provided for meals when on call.